 To provide another evidence in support, a study at University of Haifa, Israel, found adults to be the best in different parameters on language learning and 8-year-olds the worst among a group of adults, 12-year-olds, and 8-year-olds.

 Then why do we form this notion that children are better learners of languages.
-Because we often don’t compare the two fairly:
+Because we often don’t compare the two fairly.
+Two quick points:

 A child who has been exposed to a language for few hours every day for years at home or elsewhere cannot be compared with an adult who practices the language for a short time every day.
-Watch this video to understand what I mean (duration: 1:40 minutes):
+Watch this video to understand what I mean.
+(The clip is 1:40 minutes long, ending at 1:55 timestamp.)

 Most children use basic vocabulary and learn short and simple construction.